Misoprostol for treatment of incomplete abortion at the regional hospital level: results from Tanzania

 - Pregnancy Failure and Miscarriage

-This article reports on a study investigating the safety, efficacy, and acceptability of misoprostol versus manual vacuum aspiration (MVA) for treatment of incomplete abortion.
-The research was conducted with local colleagues at a regional hospital in Bukoba, Tanzania.
-Results demonstrated that misoprostol is as effective as MVA at treating incomplete abortion at uterine size of <12 weeks.
+Conclusion: Misoprostol is as effective as MVA at treating incomplete abortion at uterine size of <12 weeks.
+The acceptability of misoprostol appears higher.
 Given the many practical advantages of misoprostol over MVA in low-resource settings, misoprostol should be more widely available for treatment of incomplete abortion in the developing world.